jestjs/jest/docs/GlobalAPI.md

 });
 ```

 Even though the call to `test` will return right away, the test doesn't complete until the promise resolves.
-For more details see [Testing Asynchronous Code](TestingAsyncCode.md) page.
+For more details, see [Testing Asynchronous Code](TestingAsyncCode.md) page.

 :::tip